Eipckz/AutoEdit/README.md

 # AutoEdit

 AutoEdit is a command line tool that generates short-form clips from long-form videos entirely on your local machine.
-The application uses [OpenAI Whisper](https://github.com/openai/whisper) to transcribe video audio, applies a local summarization model to detect interesting segments, and then exports highlight clips using `moviepy`.
+The application uses [faster-whisper](https://github.com/guillaumekln/faster-whisper) to transcribe video audio, applies a local summarization model to detect interesting segments, and then exports highlight clips using `moviepy`.

 ## Requirements

 - Python 3.8+
 - `ffmpeg` installed and available on your `PATH`
-- Python packages listed in `requirements.txt`
+- Python packages listed in `requirements.txt` (includes `faster-whisper`)

 Install dependencies with: